vnsavitri/lmstudio-demo/README.md

 This project shows how LM Studio with GPT-OSS 20B can power local AI applications.
 I built an Espresso Horoscope system that combines coffee brewing data with astrological insights, running entirely offline with AI-generated content.

+**Related Project**: This demo is based on the full [Espresso Horoscope MCP](https://github.com/vnsavitri/espresso-horoscope-mcp) project, which includes real and simulated Gaggiuino espresso machine integration, comprehensive MCP protocol support, and advanced features.
+This repository focuses specifically on the LM Studio integration aspects.

 ### Portfolio Highlights

 - **Local AI Processing**: Complete offline AI processing with LM Studio